mdcao/npScarf/README.md

 ####Processing

-* Step 0: Assemble the Illumina data with SPAdes:
+* Assemble the Illumina data with SPAdes:

 ```
 $ spades.py ...   [command for spades]